Roger Ebert: Early life and education

 Ebert began taking classes at the University of Illinois Urbana-Champaign as an early-entrance student, completing his high school courses while also taking his first university class.
 After graduating from Urbana High School in 1960, he attended the University of Illinois and received his undergraduate degree in journalism in 1964.
 While there, Ebert worked as a reporter for The Daily Illini and served as its editor during his senior year while continuing to work for the News-Gazette.

-His college mentor was Daniel Curley, who "introduced me to many of the cornerstones of my life's reading: 'The Love Song of J. Alfred Prufrock', Crime and Punishment, Madame Bovary, The Ambassadors, Nostromo, The Professor's House, The Great Gatsby, The Sound and the Fury ...
+His college mentor Daniel Curley "introduced me to many of the cornerstones of my life's reading: 'The Love Song of J. Alfred Prufrock', Crime and Punishment, Madame Bovary, The Ambassadors, Nostromo, The Professor's House, The Great Gatsby, The Sound and the Fury ...
 He approached these works with undisguised admiration.
 We discussed patterns of symbolism, felicities of language, motivation, revelation of character.
 This was appreciation, not the savagery of deconstruction, which approaches literature as pliers do a rose."
 One of his classmates was Larry Woiwode, who went on to be the Poet Laureate of North Dakota.
 At The Daily Illini Ebert befriended William Nack, who as a sportswriter would cover Secretariat.
 As an undergraduate, he was a member of the Phi Delta Theta fraternity and president of the United States Student Press Association.
-One of the first reviews he wrote was of La Dolce Vita, published in The Daily Illini in October 1961.
+One of his first published reviews was of La Dolce Vita.

 As a graduate student, he "had the good fortune to enroll in a class on Shakespeare's tragedies taught by G. Blakemore Evans ...
 It was then that Shakespeare took hold of me, and it became clear he was the nearest we have come to a voice for what it means to be human."
-Ebert spent a semester as a master's student in the department of English there before attending the University of Cape Town on a Rotary fellowship for a year.
-He returned from Cape Town to his graduate studies at Illinois for two more semesters and then, after being accepted as a PhD student at the University of Chicago, he prepared to move to Chicago.
-He needed a job to support himself while he worked on his doctorate and so applied to the Chicago Daily News, hoping that, as he had already sold freelance pieces to the Daily News, including an article on the death of writer Brendan Behan, he would be hired by editor Herman Kogan.
+Ebert spent a semester as a master's student in English before attending the University of Cape Town on a Rotary fellowship for a year.

-Instead, Kogan referred Ebert to the city editor at the Chicago Sun-Times, Jim Hoge, who hired him as a reporter and feature writer in 1966.
+He returned from Cape Town to his graduate studies at Illinois for two more semesters and then, after being accepted as a PhD student at the University of Chicago, he prepared to move.
+He needed a job to support himself while he worked on his doctorate, and applied to the Chicago Daily News, hoping that, as he had already sold them freelance pieces, including an article on the death of Brendan Behan, he would be hired by editor Herman Kogan.
+Kogan referred Ebert to Chicago Sun-Times editor, Jim Hoge, who hired him as a reporter and feature writer in 1966.
 He attended doctoral classes at the University of Chicago while working as a general reporter for a year.
-After movie critic Eleanor Keane left the Sun-Times in April 1967, editor Robert Zonka gave the job to Ebert.
-The paper wanted a young critic to cover movies like The Graduate and films by Jean-Luc Godard and François Truffaut.
+After film critic Eleanor Keane left the Sun-Times in April 1967, editor Robert Zonka gave the job to Ebert.
+The paper wanted a young critic to cover films by Jean-Luc Godard and François Truffaut and New Hollywood movies like The Graduate.